superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 Random mods I thought I'd mention because I like using them and think they're cool.<br>
 Some of these mods also provide alternatives to the `Recommendations on what to **avoid** using and why` section
  * [Figura](https://modrinth.com/mod/figura/) -- A completely client sided mod that allows you to use custom [BlockBench](https://blockbench.net/) player models that can be scripted with [Lua](https://lua.org).
 Avatars can be seen by other players that have the mod without the server needing the mod.(Note: I do have a bias for Figura since I've personally made a few commits to the repo and have a fork of it.
 However I hope that doesn't detract from me recommending it)
+ * [Customizable Player Models](https://modrinth.com/plugin/custom-player-models) -- A client+server sided mod that allows you to use custom models made using it's built-in model editor.
+It can be easier to use than Figura but Figura provides more customizablity with it's lua support.
+CPM and Figura can both be installed at the same time but you should only equip models from one of them
  * [No Chat Reports](https://modrinth.com/mod/no-chat-reports) -- "This mod strips cryptographic signatures that since 1.19 are attached to every message sent in the chat.
 Removing them makes it impossible to track and associate your chat messages with your Minecraft and, by extension, Microsoft account."
 TL;DR: Removes the thing required to allow your chat messages to be reported to Microsoft/Mojang. ***Note, you might need to disable this on some servers***
  * [E4MC](https://modrinth.com/mod/e4mc) -- Replacement for Essential's multiplayer.
 It's serversided and far more lightweight
  * [Custom Lan](https://modrinth.com/mod/custom-lan) -- A mod that adds a bunch of options for hosting a world.
 It supports tunnelling (Note I haven't tested this mod myself)